Reading

 All topics are based around quality core texts which feed into the children’s writing.
 In English lessons, ambitious core texts are read and analysed as a class and used as a stimulus to structure and inspire writing.

-Daily guided reading sessions in all classes give children opportunities to read and learn about a wide variety of high-quality text types.
+Timetabled group reading sessions give children opportunities to read and learn about a wide variety of high-quality text types.
 Sessions focus on the teaching and learning of different reading skills and strategies, which underpin reading development.
 Group and independent activities focus on embedding these skills, promoting a love of ambitious vocabulary and building a bank of comprehension and inference strategies.

 In our reading-rich environment, children listen to and read books every day.
 In year 2, whole-class Drop Everything and Read sessions are used to introduce challenging and exciting books and further enhance children’s critical thinking skills.
 Children in YR and Y1 similarly enjoy regular story times.
 Children also enjoy two story-based assemblies each week, using high quality and often thought-provoking texts which develop their empathy, thinking and inference skills further.